Roldan87/nyc-crashes/README.md

 What he wants exactly is to predict which streets are the most dangerous while visiting the city that never sleeps.

-I am sure that you are well-equipped to handle this.
+I am well-equipped to handle this!

 ## Data Cleaning